ethereum/consensus-specs/README.md

 [![Join the chat at https://discord.gg/qGpsxSA](https://img.shields.io/badge/chat-on%20discord-blue.svg)](https://discord.gg/qGpsxSA)

-To learn more about proof-of-stake and sharding, see the [PoS documentation](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/), [sharding documentation](https://ethereum.org/en/upgrades/sharding/) and the [research compendium](https://notes.ethereum.org/s/H1PGqDhpm).
+To learn more about proof-of-stake and sharding, refer to the [PoS documentation](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/), [sharding documentation](https://ethereum.org/en/upgrades/sharding/), and the [research compendium](https://notes.ethereum.org/s/H1PGqDhpm).

 This repository hosts the current Ethereum proof-of-stake specifications.
 Discussions about design rationale and proposed changes can be brought up and discussed as issues.
 Solidified, agreed-upon changes to the spec can be made through pull requests.